|Overall Rating||Liked it!|

 The 2016 Never Summer Ripsaw is a little bit softer than previous years models but the 17, 14 and 15 are similar in flex.
 The Never Summer Ripsaw is for those who are more into taking on the mountain at high speeds regular or switch.
 It’s an aggressive but forgiving board for how aggressive it is.

-Conditions: Many days with good groomed snow in the morning that’s pushed away midday to reveal a thin hard block of snowment.
+Conditions: Many days with well groomed snow in the morning that’s pushed away midday to reveal a thin hard block of snowment.
 I had one day with 8″ of thick Sierra Snow.
 There was some Rockies Snow and all of it was good.
 Only had 1/2 day with harder snow and a few days with really good Mammoth groomers.

 Riders: James, Peter, Jimbo, Mike and a few others.